paperai/materials-schema-web/README.md

 ## Installation
 1. Clone this repository.
-2. Run `npm i` to install all library dependency.
+2. Run `npm ci` to install all library dependency.

 ## Usage
 ### To update ***Type-Property*** relationship remotely: